 Is Punjabi compulsory in PSSSB Veterinary Inspector exam 2026?

-Yes, the Punjabi language section is mandatory and qualifying in nature (Part A).
-Candidates must achieve the minimum passing criteria in this section to qualify for the evaluation of Part B.
+Yes, the Punjabi language paper in Part A is compulsory and qualifying in nature.
+Candidates must achieve the minimum passing score in this section to have their Part B answer sheets evaluated.

 Does Punjab PSSSB Veterinary Inspector Syllabus 2026 include General Knowledge related to Punjab?

-Yes, the syllabus includes a General Knowledge component with specific emphasis on Punjab’s history, geography, culture, and current affairs, complemented by national-level developments.
+Yes, the exam includes a General Knowledge segment that tests your awareness of Punjab’s history, culture, geography, and current events, alongside broader national-level developments.

 How should candidates use PSSSB Veterinary Inspector Syllabus 2026 for preparation?